Antarctic Adventure

 Itinerary

-When we got underway from the dock, the first thing is the safety instruction.
-We were demonstrated the alarm sounds.
-Instructed on how to put on our life jackets and shown our muster station.
+When we got underway from the dock, the first activity was the safety instruction.
+The alarm sounds were demonstrated, we were shown how to put on our life jackets and located our muster station.
 After the safety issues, our room stewards introduced themselves and started fitting us with our cold weather gear.
 The ship provided us with red expedition jackets.
 There were also pants and boots to fit.
 We rented further cold weather gear and it was delivered at this time.

 It was Meg’s birthday and we had a special meal at the onboard Italian Restaurant complete with birthday cake.